 Co-Head of the Firm’s Mergers and Acquisitions Practice, Mario Ponce concentrates his practice on negotiated and hostile M&A transactions, proxy contests, restructurings and joint ventures.
 He regularly represents strategic clients, investment banks and private equity firms.
 He also advises boards on corporate governance matters, fiduciary duties and shareholder activism.
 During his more than two decades of experience in mergers and acquisitions transactions, Mario has been engaged in numerous high-profile matters, and his clients have included American Electric Power, Eaton Corporation, Ingersoll-Rand Corporation, JPMorgan Chase, KKR & Co., Newell Rubbermaid, Office Depot, PPL Corporation, Sears Holdings Corporation, Walgreens Boots Alliance and Xerox Corporation.
 Mario serves on the Board of Visitors of Duke Law School and lectures frequently on topics relating to his professional interests.
-He also serves as a member of the Firm’s Executive Committee.
+He is a former member of the Firm’s Executive Committee.

 Read Full Biography...

 - Krispy Kreme Doughnuts in its $1.35 billion sale to JAB Holding